simonhw/beekeeping/README.md

 #### The 404 page

 #### Features To Be Implemented
-- Add CSS styling to darken the two image links at the bottom of index.html and display white text saying "Learn more about courses" and "Browse our shop" when the user's mouse hovers over them.
+- Add mouse hover effect on laptop and dekstop screens: CSS styling will darken the two images at the bottom of index.html and display white text above the darkened area saying "*Learn more about courses*" and "*Browse our shop*" respectively for both images.
 - Upgrade the Courses page to allow direct booking of and payment for availble courses.
 - Upgrade the Shop page to allow direct ordering and payment via the website.